Typography

 Break up long body text into two columns, but not more.
 This keeps the line lengths manageable.
 Aim for 45 to 75 characters (including spaces and punctuation) per line.

-Titles and subtitles always span the columns.
+Main titles and subtitles always span the columns.

 Examples